MichaIng/DietPi-Docs/docs/software/media.md

 === "Service control"

-    Roon Server by default is started as systemd service and can hence be controlled with the following commands:
+    The Roon Server by default is started as systemd service and can hence be controlled with the following commands:

     ```sh
     systemctl status roonserver